-3. There are various other types of leave available to employees, but not accrued.
-Refer to the OFM Webpage for leave types: Bereavement Leave, Civil Leave, Family and Medical Leave Act (FMLA), Leave Without Pay, Military Leave, Paid Holidays, Shared Leave, and Uniformed Services Shared Leave.

-4. Situations when leave must be approved
+- 3. There are various other types of leave available to employees but not accrued.
+Refer to the OFM Webpage for leave types: Bereavement Leave, Civil Leave, Family and Medical Leave Act (FMLA), Paid Family Medical Leave (PFML), Military Leave, Uniformed Services Leave, and Shared Leave. - 4.
+Situations when leave must be approved

-There are a number of reasons when supervisors and managers must grant approval for employees to use their existing leave balances and, at times, leave without pay.
+There are a number of situations when supervisors and managers must grant approval for employees to use their existing leave balances and, at times, leave without pay.
 In most cases, there are employee eligibility requirements and limitations to the amount of leave to be granted.